Lennydouzb/inception/README.md

 https://github.com/TFHD/Inception/blob/main/README.md

 https://docs.docker.com/compose/

+Ai was used to understand how aspect of docker works (volumes bind mounts etc).
+And for understanding the mistakes i did during the development of this.

 # Project Description
 In this project docker is used to create an infrastructure for a website creation using wordpress nignx and mariadb.
 I used .env to store my credentials.